Sharp from the start: Bolts trounce KW 49-14 on senior night

 There were just 32.7 second left in the first quarter after the score, but the Bolts still managed to put one more touchdown on the board before the clock hit zeros.
 Another big defensive stop gave them the ball back, and this time it came from Tanner Richards.

-A play after he was helmet in hands because of a missed tackle in the backfield, Richards read KW quarterback Trenton Walker’s eyes and jumped the route for an interception.
-He returned it 30 yards down to the 7-yard line, before Jaxon Pikula took a carry to the right pylon for a 28-0 lead with 5 seconds left in the first quarter.
+A play after he was helmet in hands because of a missed tackle in the backfield, Richards read Trojan quarterback Trenton Walker’s eyes and jumped the route for an interception.
+He returned it 30 yards to the 7-yard line before Jaxon Pikula took the ball to the right pylon for a 28-0 lead with five seconds left in the first quarter.

+A lot of Hamilton’s damage in the first quarter was done with short and intermediate throws, but he also showed off the deep ball in the second quarter.

 The Bolts couldn’t make it six straight touchdown drives.
-KW finally made a stop on the next possession, but it was a short-lived victory for the Trojans.
+Kelly Walsh finally made a stop on the next possession, but it was a short-lived victory for the Trojans.

+Thunder Basin made another stop, with Driskill de-cleating a receiver on third down, and then Hamilton went for the throat.

 With the Bolts leading 42-0 at halftime, the final two quarters were merely a formality.
 Coach Pikula said it felt great to go to the locker room stress free “for once” and then be able to get back to having fun on the sidelines.

 The only real blemish on the night for TBHS came a few seconds after taking a 49-0 lead.
-Emory Yoosook returned the ensuing kickoff 72 yards for a touchdown, shedding four or five Bolt tacklers along the way.
+Cameron Burkett returned the ensuing kickoff 72 yards for a touchdown, shedding four or five Bolt tacklers along the way.

 The Trojans also tacked on a late touchdown with 1:02 left in the fourth quarter to make it 49-14, but the TBHS reserves had been in the game for a whole quarter at that point.

-Since Thunder Basin holds the head-to-head tiebreaker with Sheridan, the only one-loss team in the state, this win secures the No. 1 seed for the postseason.
-The next time the Bolts will be playing on their home field, it will be hosting the No. 8 seed during the first round of the playoffs.
+Since Thunder Basin holds the head-to-head tiebreaker with Sheridan, the only one-loss team in the state, this win secured the No. 1 seed for the postseason.
+The next time the Bolts play on their home field, it will be hosting the No. 8 seed in the first round of the playoffs.

 (0) comments